zezard/stricod/server/README.md

 ## Installation

-Create a virual environment with `virtualenv`
+Create a virual environment with `virtualenv` called `end` (you can name it whatever you like).
 ```
-/path/to/stricod/server $: virtualenv env
+/path/to/stricod/server $: virtualenv -p python3 env
 /path/to/stricod/server $: ./env/bin/activate
 ```